kacirekj/simple-image-gallery-viewer/README.md

 # Sigvie - The Simple Image Gallery Viewer

-Sigvie is a simple Python script that does one thing well - it displays your images and videos from a local folder in a gallery layout in chronological order, similar to how Google Photos presents your media.
-With Sigvie, you can quickly browse media files directly from your filesystem in a web browser.
-Sigvie is ultra simple and small.
+Sigvie follows the Unix philosophy: do one thing well.
+It is a small Python script that displays images and videos from a local folder in a chronological gallery layout, giving you a simple Google Photos-like view of your local media directly in the browser.

 ## Demo